xyamzw/docs/docs/guide/advanced/sso.md

 **4.3-If I turn off the single sign-on option, what should I do with the account registered with Sso?**

-Don't worry, after using single sign-on to register and log in to AList, log in in the background, and find `personal information` after logging in
+Don't worry, after using single sign-on to register and log in to OpenList, log in in the background, and find `personal information` after logging in

-- You can modify **`username`** and **`password`** by yourself, save it after modification, so that you can log in with the AList account normally
+- You can modify **`username`** and **`password`** by yourself, save it after modification, so that you can log in with the OpenList account normally
-- At this time, you can click `Unbind Single Sign-On Platform`, you can unbind or not unbind, and the subsequent [**default path**](#sso-default-dir) and [**default permissions**](#sso-default-permission) of this user can only be modified by the administrator in the AList background user
+- At this time, you can click `Unbind Single Sign-On Platform`, you can unbind or not unbind, and the subsequent [**default path**](#sso-default-dir) and [**default permissions**](#sso-default-permission) of this user can only be modified by the administrator in the OpenList background user

 <br/>